 Other causes of lumps that may be mistaken for tumors include fluid retention, swim bladder disease, and constipation.

-Abscesses are caused by bacterial infections.
-It could be that your betta has sustained an injury by catching himself on something sharp in the tank, or the damage may have been caused by a nip from another fish.
+Bacterial infections cause abscesses.
+It could be that your betta has sustained an injury by catching himself on something sharp in the tank, or a nip from another fish may have caused the damage.
 Most times, injuries like that clear up on their own.
 But, if the tank water is not kept in pristine condition, bacteria can enter the wound site and set up an infection.

 If left untreated, an abscess will continue to grow until the fish’s skin is no longer able to contain it, at which point the abscess will burst.
 Once the abscess has ruptured, the fish will be left with a large, open sore on his body, leaving him vulnerable to further attack by bacteria, and so the whole cycle begins again.

-As soon as you notice what could be an abscess forming on your fish, remove him from the main tank and place him alone in a quarantine tank.
+As soon as you notice what could be an abscess forming on your fish, remove him from the main tank and place him alone in a separate hospital or quarantine tank.